-2) Compost (3,4 & 5 should also be compost it is so important in this equation) As sure as anything, a compacted, poor quality soil is perfect breeding ground for compromised lawn and weeds.
-Aeration every 2 to 3 years at least and composting every spring will not only add to your soil depth, it increases root depth and water retention as well as removing previous chemical damage.
-Compost is also essential to healthy fungi growth which is crucial to the eco system beneath your feet.
-A healthy, chemical free soil, rich with compost and occasional fertilizers like Medina Hasta Grow for lawns or liquid seaweed and a semi-annual application of corn gluten and you’re good to go.
+As sure as anything, a compacted, poor quality soil is perfect breeding ground for compromised lawn and weeds.
+Aeration should be done every 2 to 3 years and composting every spring will not only add to your soil depth, but it will increase root depth and water retention as well.
+Compost also helps in removing or chelating previous chemical damage and plays an important role in the growth of beneficial fungi growth which is crucial to the eco system beneath your feet.
+A healthy, chemical free soil, rich with compost and occasional organic fertilizers like Medina Hasta Grow for lawns or an application of liquid seaweed, and you’re good to go.

 if your soil looks like this…

-You’ll need a lot of this…above is a freshly composted lawn and below is the method I recommend if you don’t have a composter large enough to fill a yard, and most people do not.
-Spread the compost into your newly emerging grass with a soft rake every spring after the last freeze and before tax day, to the depth of 1/2”.
-Water in well and watch it grow!
+You’ll need a lot of rich compost to fix clay, rock and sand.
+Above is a freshly composted lawn and below is the method I recommend if you don’t have a composter large enough to fill a yard, which most people do not.
+I spread compost into newly emerging grass with a soft rake every spring (after the last freeze and before tax day), to the depth of 1/2”.
+I water in well and watch it grow!
 A thick healthy lawn leaves no room for competitive weeds.

-Below: the beds on the left are newly planted and laid out properly so they will touch once mature, but not crown each other. the two on the left are examples of fully grown beds, both minimal and abundant, but properly spaced for the best growth and weed control.
+Below: A new bed must be laid out properly so they will barely touch once mature.
+The others are examples of fully grown beds, both minimal and abundant, but properly spaced for the best growth and weed control.

-5) Buy a good weed-puller: your fingers will thank you for it and so will your lawn.
-Use your Corn Gluten before each spring and fall, compost and aerate each spring if you can and mow regularly (every 7 to 10 days max) to the correct height of your lawn.
+Your fingers will thank you for it and so will your lawn.
+Broadcast granular Corn Gluten on your lawn and beds before each spring and fall, compost and aerate each spring if you can and mow regularly (every 7 to 10 days max) to the correct height of your lawn.

 If you have St Augustine , it wants to stay at 4” , cutting it too short can end badly.
 Bermuda or Zoysia perfect to be kept shorter and thrive in the heat so learn the proper mowing height and make sure you’re watering deeply and not too often which can keep roots close to the surface instead of looking deep for water.
 Clean your tools with the hose and some Lysol and after each mow so you’re not spreading disease and weed seed.

-6)Mow and weed regularly: Once a week you should mow and weed.
-Before you know it both will be easier because the lawn will be thicker and the weeds will be whacked and unable to reseed which is what causes weedy yards in the first place.
+No weekly and the lawn will be thicker and the weeds will be whacked and unable to reseed which is what causes weedy yards in the first place.
 Encourage your neighbors to do the same.
-Check your irrigation every couple of months for leaks and breaks, if you water manually, buy a digital timer to run your water from to be sure you’re consistent and hands free.
+Check your irrigation every couple of months for leaks and breaks.
+If you water manually, buy a digital timer to run your water to be sure you’re consistent and hands free.

 Look for products like “Medina Hasta Grow” fertilizers and weed control.
-Just attach it to your hose and go.
+Products like these just attach to your hose and go.
 Remember that a healthy lawn and garden are the greatest defense against weeds.
-This product can be found at local nurseries, big box stores or online.
+These products can be found at local nurseries, big box stores or online.

 Here are some of my favorite products for weed control: